-Contact us by opening a support ticket in the Citus Cloud console.
-A Cloud engineer will connect to your database with Citus Warp to perform an intial database dump, open a replication slot, and begin the replication.
+Contact us by opening a support ticket in the Azure portal.
+An engineer will connect to your database to perform an intial database dump, open a replication slot, and begin the replication.
 We can include/exclude your choice of tables in the migration.

 During the first stage of replication, the Postgres write-ahead log (WAL) may grow substantially if the database is under write load.
 Make sure you have sufficient disk space on the source database before starting this process.
 We recommend 100GB free or 20% of total disk space, whichever is greater.
 Once the initial dump/restore is complete and replication begins, then the database will be able to archive unused WAL files again.

-As the Warp proceeds, pay attention to disk usage on the source database.
-If there is a data-type mismatch between the source and destination, or other unexpected schema change, the replication can stall.
-The replication slot can grow indefinitely on the source during a prolonged stall, leading to potential crashes.
+As the replication proceeds, pay attention to disk usage on the source database.
+If there is a data-type mismatch between the source and destination, or other unexpe cted schema change, the replication can stall.
+The replication slot can grow indefini tely on the source during a prolonged stall, leading to potential crashes.

-Because of the potential for replication stalls, we strongly recommend minimizing schema changes while doing a Citus warp.
-If an invasive schema change is required, you will need to stop the warp and try again.
+Because of the potential for replication stalls, we strongly recommend minimizing sc hema changes while doing replication.
+If an invasive schema change is required, you will need to stop and try again.

 Steps to make an invasive schema change:

-Ask a Citus Cloud engineer to stop the warp.
+Ask a support engineer to stop the replication.